 This intensive residency offers participants the opportunity to work in technologically advanced facilities with a renowned faculty to bring critical rigor to the serious photographer.
-While working in all phases of analog and digital processes, the primary function of the program is to advance the content of the artist's work through one-on-one and group critiques, lectures, museum and gallery visits, and dialogue with other participants.
+While working in all phases of analog and digital processes, the primary function of the program is to advance the content of the artist’s work through one-on-one and group critiques, lectures, museum and gallery visits, and dialogue with other participants.
 A variety of contemporary lens-based practices, including video, will be supported.

-Participants have access to studio equipment; equipment for video and audio production and editing; darkrooms for black-and-white printing and alternative processes; digital imaging and output centers, studio lighting systems, and a variety of camera sizes and formats.
+Participants have access to studio equipment; equipment for video and audio production and editing; darkrooms for black-and-white printing and alternative processes; digital imaging and output centers; studio lighting systems; and a variety of camera sizes and formats.
 Facilities are available Monday through Thursday, 9:00 am to 10:00 pm; Friday and Saturday, 9:00 am to 5:00 pm.
 Staff technicians are available for assistance and technical support.

-Faculty and lecturers have included Vince Aletti, Josef Astor, Max Blagg, Corinne May Botz, Elinor Carucci, Jessica Craig-Martin, Michael Foley, Sally Gall, Peter Garfield, Joseph Maida, Penelope Umbrico, Ann Weathersby and Eric Weeks.
+Faculty and lecturers have included Vince Aletti, Josef Astor, Max Blagg, Corinne May Botz, Elinor Carucci, Michael Foley, Peter Garfield, Joseph Maida, Penelope Umbrico, Ann Weathersby and Eric Weeks.

 NOTE: A portfolio is required for review and acceptance to this program.
 Residents who wish to borrow equipment from the BFA Photography Department are required to provide proof of insurance with rental endorsement, listing SVA as a co-insured.
 Participants will be held responsible for payment of any loss, theft or damage incurred to the equipment.
 SVA provides information on affordable insurance plans.